eddie-knight/osps-assessments/guidance/getting-started.md

 ### You want to lead or participate in an assessment

 You should read as much of the content as possible.
-This includes the self assessment content if the project you're assessing is supplying a completed self assessment to kickstart your review.
+This includes the self-assessment content if the project you're assessing is supplying a completed self-assessment to kickstart your review.

 The sections describing how to use an assessment and how to have your project assessed effectively may be less applicable to you, but will help you understand the process and expectations from those perspectives.